Timeline of the War in Abkhazia (1992–1993): 16–27

-Forty-five days' cease-fire made displaced people to perpetrate a blunder and they returned.
-Schools are full of children.
-The fighters are concerning about their families.
-Civil aviation has no capacity to evacuate children, women and elders.
-The population, already adapted to shelling and bombardments is leaving the city in the peaceful manner.
-Nobody had believed that Sukhumi would have been fallen.
-They did not feel disaster that was facing those Georgians, which were staying in Sukhumi...
+A Forty-five day cease-fire led displaced civilians to return.
+Civil aviation has no capacity to evacuate the civilians that are affected, The population, already adapted to shelling and bombardments is leaving the city en masse.
+Nobody had believed that Sukhumi would have fallen.
+They did not feel that harm was able to reach those Georgians which were staying in Sukhumi.

-Whole Georgia stands to help the brothers.
+The whole of Georgia stands to protect its civilians.
 All civilian flights are canceled.
-Volunteers are rushing to help with bare hands.
-Georgians are perishing in unequal fighting.
-Enemy blew up the plane full of peaceful population.
-All of who burnt inside...
+Volunteers are rushing to help injured civilians.
+Georgians are perishing in fighting.
+Separatists blew up the plane full of civilians.
+All of who had perished inside...

-Separatists brought down another airplane with only civilians on the board.
+Separatists brought down another airplane with civilians on board.

-Shelling Sukhumi airport separatists blew up plane that was just about to evacuate civilians.
-Son of world-known athlete Levan Tediashvili, Vakhtang Tediashvili dies there rescuing people from the burning airplane.
+Shelling Sukhumi airport separatists blew up a plane that was just about to evacuate civilians.
+Son of world-known athlete Levan Tediashvili, Vakhtang Tediashvili dies rescuing people from the burning airplane.

 Negotiations with the supporters of ex-President Gamsakhurdia are in progress.
 Their military formations are dislocated in Samegrelo region.
 Their leaders (Loti Kobalia, Akakiy Eliava) do not agree to fight against enemies together with "Junta" (as they called Central Government) army and leaves alone besieged Sukhumi.

 In the vicinity of the Kodori River Georgians dislocated about 3000 fighters and 60 armored vehicles.
 There are also some formations of ex-President.
 For some reasons they can not force over the river and help Sukhumi.